-Jonathan Lavine is Co-Managing Partner of Bain Capital, a leading global private investment firm with over $95 billion in assets under management.
+Jonathan Lavine is Co-Managing Partner of Bain Capital, a leading global private investment firm with approximately $95 billion in assets under management.
 He also serves as the Chief Investment Officer of Bain Capital Credit which was founded as Sankaty Advisors in 1997.

 Mr. Lavine joined Bain Capital’s private equity group in 1993.
 Prior to joining Bain Capital, he was a consultant at McKinsey & Company.
 He began his career at Drexel Burnham Lambert in mergers and acquisitions.